 European technical standards for fuels are drafted by the CEN (European Committee for standardisation), include fuel requirements set in FQD among other technical parameters.
 EN 228 sets the standard for EU petrol whilst EN 590 is for European diesel.
-The FQD and the CEN standards can limit the quantity of biocomponents that could be blended in fossil fuels, and thus will have to be updated to be consistent with the Renewable Energy Directive II.
+The FQD and the CEN standards can limit the quantity of biocomponents that could be blended in fossil fuels.